atomicdata-dev/atomic-data-docs/src/schema/faq.md

 ## Atomic Data uses a lot of links.
 How do you deal with links that don't work?

-Fir

-1. Use URIs schemes that use content adressing, such as IPFS URIs.
-1. Use URIs schemes that use content adressing, such as IPFS URIs.
+1. Use URIs schemes that use content dressing, such as IPFS URIs.

 ## What's a URI, and what's a URL?